beeware/Python-macOS-template/README.rst

 tap the app icon on your phone, you won't see anything - because there isn't a visible console on an iPhone.

-To do something interesting, you'll need to work with the native OS/X system libraries to draw widgets and respond to screen taps.
-The `Rubicon`_ Objective C bridging library can be used to enable an easy interface with the OS/X system libraries.
-You could also use the `toga`_ library to provides a cross-platform widget toolkit that supports OS/X.
+To do something interesting, you'll need to work with the native macOS system libraries to draw widgets and respond to screen taps.
+The `Rubicon`_ Objective C bridging library can be used to enable an easy interface with the macOS system libraries.
+You could also use the `toga`_ library to provides a cross-platform widget toolkit that supports macOS.

 If you have any external library dependencies (like ``toga``, or anything other third-party library), you should install the library code into the